-Dr. Elena Black is a Premier Invisalign® Provider.
+Dr. Elena Black is an Elite Invisalign® Provider.

 Invisalign® straightens teeth to give you the confidence of a great smile.
 Using a series of clear, virtually invisible aligners, Invisalign® gently and gradually moves your teeth based on the treatment plan prescribed by your orthodontist.
 And, there are no wires or brackets so you’ll have confidence in your smile during and after treatment.
 In fact, most people won’t even know you’re wearing Invisalign.
 And, Invisalign® aligners are removable so you can eat whatever you want and easily brush and floss as you normally would.

 The virtually invisible aligners, which are made of a thermoplastic material uniquely developed for the Invisalign treatment plan, look similar to teeth-whitening trays.
 A series of Invisalign® aligners are custom-made for you, to move your teeth in the sequence determined by your orthodontist.
 Each set of aligners is worn for about two weeks before moving onto the next set of aligners in your treatment plan.